jayleighton/siya-kolisi-pp1/README.md

 - Code Institute
   - Navbar styling and interactivity for smaller screens
   - Layout of columns on the gallery page
-  * Hover effect on navbar links and achor tags
+  * Hover effect on navbar links and anchor tags

 ### Content